 History & Vision

-Spearheaded by Ajay Heble, the Guelph Jazz Festival was founded in 1994 by a group of friends who shared a love of jazz and a commitment to Guelph.
-The Festival has consistently garnered praise from local, national, and international critics for its great programming.
+The Guelph Jazz Festival was founded in 1994 by Ajay Heble and a group of friends who shared a love of jazz and a commitment to Guelph.
+The Festival has consistently been praised by local, national, and international critics for its programming.

-The Guelph Jazz Festival has commissioned several large-scale multi-disciplinary works including Passages, a multi-media improvised opera by Jesse Stewart and based on poetry by Paul Haines; Québécité a multicultural romance with music by D.D.
-Jackson and libretto by George Elliott Clarke; and In Place of Wishes for children of all ages, written by Robert Pennee with music by a quintet of improvisers.
-Our 20th anniversary commission, Gnomon Variations by Jesse Stewart, was performed with the Penderecki String Quartet.
+The Guelph Jazz Festival has commissioned several large-scale works including Passages, a multimedia opera by Jesse Stewart and based on poetry by Paul Haines; Québécité, with music by D.D.
+Jackson and libretto by George Elliott Clarke; and In Place of Wishes written by Robert Pennee with music by a quintet of improvisers.

 - Winner, Premier’s Award for Excellence in the Arts, 2010